ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ### Creating a {{site.data.keyword.cloud_notm}} Platform toolchain
 {: #tutorial-create-toolchain}

-You are almost ready to start working on the code for the Image Gallery app, but before you start coding, you must have a repository for the source code.
-It must be accessible from both {{site.data.keyword.cloud_notm}} Platform and your local development environment.
+You are almost ready to start working on the code for the Image Gallery web application, but before you start coding, you must have a repository for the source code.
+For it to work in this instance, it must be accessible from both {{site.data.keyword.cloud_notm}} Platform and your local development environment.

 With a repository in place, we will be able to pull changes from {{site.data.keyword.cloud_notm}} Platform to our local development environment, as well as push any changes we make locally to {{site.data.keyword.cloud_notm}} Platform.
-To automate the process, we'll create a Delivery Pipeline for our web application in {{site.data.keyword.cloud_notm}} Platform by completing the following steps:
+To automate the process, we'll create a Delivery Pipeline for our web application in {{site.data.keyword.cloud_notm}}
+Platform by completing the following steps:

-1. After signing in to {{site.data.keyword.cloud_notm}} Platform, select the COS-WebGallery app, and from the app Overview window, scroll to Continuous delivery and click Enable (see figure below).
+1. After signing in to {{site.data.keyword.cloud_notm}} Platform, select the COS-WebGallery app, and from the app Overview window, scroll to Continuous delivery and click Enable (see Figure 8).

 ![continuous_delivery_enable](https://cloud.githubusercontent.com/assets/19173079/24822095/3ffb0b70-1bb8-11e7-8d6d-190f58db2364.jpg)
 {: caption="Figure 8.
 Enable Continuous Delivery (CD)" caption-side="top"}

 2. Set up the Toolchain Integrations.
-Scroll down to see the information that is shown in the following figure.
+Scroll down to see the information that is shown in Figure 9.
 The Continuous Delivery Toolchain template creates a GitHub repository, Delivery Pipeline, and integrates Eclipse Orion Web IDE to allow the editing of your app code in the cloud.
 Everything is populated with the